aminnausin/mediaServer/README.md

 ## Disclaimer

 MediaServer is intended for personal use only.
-It is designed to help users organize and access **their own legally obtained media** on a self-hosted server.
+It is designed to help users organise and access **their own legally obtained media** on a self-hosted server.

-This project **does not condone or support piracy**, and I do not encourage the use of MediaServer for unauthorized distribution or consumption of copyrighted material.
+This project **does not condone or support piracy**, and I do not encourage the use of MediaServer for unauthorised distribution or consumption of copyrighted material.

 Please respect local laws and content ownership rights when using this software.